What Was The PMRC?

 - Dress You Up from Madonna’s “Like a Virgin.”
 Reasoning: Sexuality.

-- Animal (Fuck Like a Beast) by W.A.S.P., a song that intended for their first album but released as a single.
+- Animal (F*** Like a Beast) by W.A.S.P., a song that intended for their first album but released as a single.
 Reasoning: Adult language and sexuality extending beyond its title.

-- High ‘n’ Dry (Saturday Night) from Def Leppard’s multi-platinum album of the same title.
-Reasoning: The song’s allusions to rock stars enjoying intoxication and drugs earned its “filthy” designation, the first of only two songs to be added for referencing drugs and alcohol.
+- High ‘n’ Dry (Saturday Night) from Def Leppard‘s multi-platinum album of the same title.
+Reasoning: The song’s allusions to rock stars enjoying drunkenness and drugs earned its “filthy” designation.
+It is one of two songs listed on the Filthy 15 noted for referencing drugs and alcohol.

 - Trashed from Black Sabbath’s first album, “Born Again.”
 Reasoning: The same reasons as Def Leppard’s High ‘n’ Dry.